ember-template-lint/ember-template-lint/docs/rule/no-invalid-role.md

 * boolean - `true` to enable / `false` to disable

 * object - { 'catchNonexistentRoles' : `true|false` } -- Whether invalid role values should be allowed (defaults to `false`)
+(TODO: change default to true in next major release)

 ## Migration